Winsome Witch

-Winsome Witch is an animated television series produced by Hanna-Barbera Productions which aired as a segment on The Atom Ant/Secret Squirrel Show from October 2, 1965 to September 7, 1967.
-The main character, Winsome "Winnie" W. Witch, has various adventures and casts spells on people; her travels on her magical broom take her all over the world.
+Winsome Witch is an American animated television series produced by Hanna-Barbera Productions which aired as a segment on The Atom Ant/Secret Squirrel Show from October 2, 1965 to September 7, 1967.
+The main character, Winsome "Winnie" W. Witch (the middle initial stands for Wacky), has various adventures and casts spells on people; her travels on her magical broom take her all over the world.

 Plot

-Winnie (voiced by Jean Vander Pyl) is a friendly, yet somewhat inept witch.
-Her catch phrase when casting a spell was "Ippity-pippity-pow."
+Winnie (voiced by Jean Vander Pyl) is a friendly, yet somewhat inept witch, and a "fairy godmother drop-out".
+Her catch phrase when casting a spell is "Ippity-pippity-pow."
 When the magic spell is cast, the "Jet Screamer" entrance cue from The Jetsons is heard.